Santulator/Santulator/README.md

 [![Santulator](/assets/Santulator-in-use-1.png)](https://santulator.github.io/)

-# Important Note

-Santulator isn't yet ready for release.
-Feel free to take a look around and try it out while development continues towards the first release.

-# Prerequisites

-You will need Java 8 to build and run Santulator.
-You can download it from the [Oracle Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Everything else, including Gradle, will be downloaded by the build process.

-# How To Run Santulator
+# How To Use Santulator

-Santulator is still being developed and isn't ready yet for release.
-You can try out the latest development version from the command line as follows:
+Santulator is available for free from the [download page](https://santulator.github.io/download/) of the project website.
+You can find a complete tutorial explaining how to use the system on the [help page](https://santulator.github.io/help/).

+If you're a programmer and would like to try the development version, clone this repository and run the following to start Santulator:
 ~~~
 $ ./gradlew :gui:run
 ~~~